MLK Social Justice Dance Festival - January 17 & 19, 4:00-10:00

 In all dances with other people, it is important to gain their consent for whatever form of engagement you desire.
 Depending on your background this may be verbal, facial, energetic, or meditative, but it is a vital part of maintaining our ability to be free within ourselves.

 Nearly all Dance Spree dances & events are held in handicapped-accessible locations.
 Persons with all ranges and severities of disabilities are welcome at Dance Spree.
 You will be treated as equals.
 Your admission price will be the same, and you are encouraged to ask for any special assistance you need while at the dance.
 If you are required to attend with an aide, they will be admitted at no charge.

 Where we play

-In addition to facilitating the free movement of bodies, we also raise money for the Water Protector Legal Collective (www.waterprotectorlegal.org), a group that provides legal aid to the Standing Rock pipeline resistance movement.
-Please consider donating when you attend our dances.
-If you wish to donate even when you do not attend, you may do so thru their website.
+In addition to facilitating the free movement of bodies, we also support the First Nations in their struggle for civil rights and environmental protection.
+In 2017, we raised $1,938.50 for the Water Protector Legal Collective, a group that provides legal aid to the Standing Rock pipeline resistance movement.

 While that fundraiser has now closed, we still find ways to support water protectors and environmental and social change.
 Since 2017 we have held fundraisers for We Are the Earth's Resistance, People's Music Network for Songs of Freedom & Struggle, Together Puerto Rico, and Nonviolent Peaceforce.